jay7n/jay7n.github.io/source/_drafts/POST-request-method-1.md

 }
 ```

-We'll discuss this BINARY part later, but now the point is that POST is used to submit arbitrary key-value based data to the server, including the binary type, which is often used to upload files.
+We'll discuss this BINARY part later, but now the main point is that POST is used to submit arbitrary key-value based data to the server, including the binary type which is often used to upload files.